 Quite simply, it is the right thing to do.
 When we are at our best, our skills in interacting with each other are a source of strength for our patients and drive our discoveries and learning forward.

-We’re leaders in education, research, patient care and service, and yet we remain vulnerable to the challenges facing medical schools and academic health centers across the country, including burnout and incivility.
-While we know these issues are complex and pervasive, we simply won’t settle for good enough.
-We aim to set the gold standard for for professionalism, collegiality and inclusiveness.
+We are leaders in education, research, patient care and service, and yet we remain vulnerable to the challenges facing medical schools and academic health centers across the country, including burnout and incivility.
+While we know these issues are complex and pervasive, we simply will not settle for good enough.
+We aim to set the gold standard for professionalism, collegiality and inclusiveness.

 We must create an exceptional culture in which our faculty, staff and learners feel empowered to reach their goals and be the best they can be.
-We must be able to recruit and retain physicians, scientists and students from diverse backgrounds, and make them feel welcomed and valued.
-And we must take better care of each other and ourselves to address issues of stress and burnout.
+We must be able to recruit and retain physicians, scientists and students from diverse backgrounds.
+We must welcome them and make them feel valued.
+Moreover, we must take better care of each other and ourselves to address issues of stress and burnout.

 This effort requires nothing less than total commitment from each of us.
 It will at times be difficult, and it will not happen quickly.
-But it is imperative to fulfilling our missions of service, scholarship, science and social responsibility.
+Nevertheless, it is imperative to fulfilling our mission.

 Building Community – our shared values